 - Pre and Post Hospitalization Expenses

-The policy also takes care of expenses incurred before the hospital admission as well as post discharge.
-The tenure of pre and post hospitalization period varies from one insurance provider to another.
-Usually it is in the range of 30 and 60 days.
+The policy also takes care of expenses incurred before the hospital admission as well as post-discharge.
+The tenure of the pre and post-hospitalization period varies from one insurance provider to another.
+Usually, it is in the range of 30 and 60 days.

 - Cost for daycare procedures

 With numerous technological advancements in the healthcare sector, certain treatments can be completed in less than 24 hours.
 These include treatments for cataracts, tonsillectomy, angiography, etc. These treatments are included in the scope of the GMC.

 In certain situations, medical treatments are carried out at home due to the unavailability of hospital beds, etc. In such scenarios, group health insurance covers domiciliary hospitalization expenses as well.

 - Add-on covers